CTP-Ethiopia/guides/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
-tagline: Graphic Designer
+title: CTP Ethiopia Guides
+tagline: By CTP Ethiopia Inc.
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
+  ctaLink: /about
   ctaText: Know more
-  ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+A series of blog posts and interviews that delve into the college application process.